 Impact since joining the portfolio in 2006:

-WITNESS has partnered with more than 300 human rights groups in 86 countries, including the United States.
-It has trained over 5,000 human rights defenders, developed widely used training materials and tools, created the first dedicated online platform for human rights media (the HUB), and supported the inclusion of video in hundreds of campaigns—thereby increasing their visibility and impact all over the world.
+- To date, WITNESS has partnered with more than 300 human rights groups in 86 countries, including the United States.
+It has trained more than 5,000 human rights defenders.

-- On March 14, 2012 the International Criminal Court (ICC) convicted Congolese warlord Thomas Lubanga of conscripting child soldiers.
-Not only was this a huge victory for human rights, it marked the first time video was admitted as evidence by the ICC – and video was cited by the lead judge as a key factor in the decision.
-WITNESS began working on this issue in 2003, when we co-produced two videos with partner AJEDI-Ka and used them to lobby the ICC.
+- On March 14, 2012, the International Criminal Court convicted Congolese warlord Thomas Lubanga of conscripting child soldiers.
+It marked the first time video was admitted as evidence by the ICC, and video was cited as a key factor in the decision.
+WITNESS had been documenting this issue since 2003.

 SEE THEIR WORK IN ACTION: